lucasfini/SmartHome/index.md

   <h1 id="november-12th-week-9">November 12th, 2019 (Week 10)</h1>
   <p>From using the github page that was supplied by Kristian Medri I was able to fix the errors that were coming up in Arduino 1.8.10.
 To fix the errors that I was getting you need to download the library down below for the stm32.
 For Uploading the Blink sketch we have to download the Arduino IDE.
 Then go to Tools > Boards > Boards Manager, the search the STM32 and install it.<p>

+ <p> If you need more help with this a good reference that I used is: https://github.com/IshanKhuttan/HumberNavigator <p>

   ![Image of successful message](https://github.com/lucasfini/SmartHome/blob/master/images/FixedCode.png)

   ![Image of board Manager](https://github.com/lucasfini/SmartHome/blob/master/images/BoardManager.png)